 Banca Giuratale was the meeting place of the National Assembly during the Maltese uprising against the two-year French occupation of Malta after the Order of Saint John surrendered to Napoleon Bonaparte.

 The two-storey building with the underground cellars was formerly a residence but today it serves as a restaurant, café and gift shop.
-The palace also hosts the Medieval Times Shows, providing insight into life during the 14th and 15th centuries.

 Full of secrets…